iluvjava/Maths/Notebook 2.0 obsidian/CSE 000 Basics Algorithms/Single Source Shortest Path Optimality Conditions.md

 ### **Bellman Ford Shortest Path**

 Here, we assume that the graph vertices $V$ has total order.
-This helps with making the algrithm deterministic when the optimal paths are not necessarily unique.
+This helps with making the algorithm deterministic when the optimal paths are not necessarily unique.

 #### **Algorithm | Bellman Ford Shortest Path**
 > Choose $s \in V$.